tomfparker/QIC-group-web/_pages/profiles.md

   - align: left
     image: tyson.jpg
     content: about_tyson.md
     image_circular: false # crops the image to make it circular

   - align: left
+    image: weiji.jpg
+    content: about_weijie.md
+    image_circular: false # crops the image to make it circular

+  - align: left
+    image: Hela.jpg
+    content: about_hela.md
+    image_circular: false # crops the image to make it circular

+  - align: left